Updates

 They are still giving him small amounts of morphine for discomfort, and he is keeping his food down.
 He's still having problems with heart rate, blood pressure and temperature because of the part of the brain that was injured.

-so much better as he's healed this past week.
+There's not much else to report today, but he is looking so much better as he's healed this past week.
 Ashley and Terry had to leave for California today and I know Zach will miss them.
 We all will.

 [June 8th, 2007] 11:15pm